HerreTorensma/TerrainDemo/README.md

 The heightmap used to generate the terrain geometry:
 ![Iceland](textures/iceland.png)
+Each pixel has a grayscale value of 0 - 255 which are the y coordinates (although scaled) of the vertices in the terrain geometry.

 ## About the code
 The code was based off the second OpenGL assignment, changed significantly to fit my needs.